-Tickets for the Tube can be brought from the station.
+Tickets for the London Underground can be brought from the stations.
 There are both counters manned by officials and automatic machines, with electronic tickets.
 They accept both credit and debit cards.
 There are some cards that you can use to travel, like plastic tickets.
-You don’t have to keep buying tickets every time you travel.
+You do not have to keep buying tickets every time you travel.
 You can just swipe these.
 They are valid for many rides.
-Some of these are Travel Cards; Oyster etc. there are discounts for different age groups and students.
+Some of these are Travel Cards; Oyster etc. have discounts for different age groups and students.

 But the benefit of this great distance between the lines is that several stores have been opened here.
 You can check these out while you are waiting for your train.

 The trick is to always stick to your left side.
 Everything goes from here.
 Stand at the right and expect to be ambushed, whether on the escalator or while boarding the train.
 Also, it is easy to get confused between directions.
 Keep consulting your map and ensure the directions you are supposed to go in. the trains are often referred to as northbound, southbound and so on.
-Even if you get puzzled about the route you are once you’re underground, listen out for the conductor calling out the name and direction of the train.
+Even if you get puzzled about the route you are on once, you are underground, listen out for the conductor calling out the name and direction of the train.